 WHY BRANDING AND MARKETING?

 Many lighthouse authorities are still responsible for the management and maintenance of historic lighthouse structures and their associated aids to navigation equipment.
-With strong public interest from local communities, it is prudent and important for authorities to have a consistent approach to branding and/or marketing of their lighthouses.
+It is the duty of lighthouse authorities to protect their historic lighthouses, and funds can be raised to finance their preservation through alternative uses.
+Alternative uses should be adapted to the lighthouse, not the other way around.
+The significance of historical lighthouses extends beyond their navigational and architectural value to include maritime culture and history, social history, environmental aspects...
+There is great value in documenting, researching, and interpreting these for the benefit and inspiration of future generations.

 A consistent approach will help maintain the authority’s reputation as good maintainers and operators of their historic structures.
-It also offers the authority an opportunity to promote maritime safety, raise public awareness and increase visitor numbers, has the potential to improve security through awareness and may offer local community employment opportunities.
+It also offers the authority an opportunity to promote maritime safety, enhance the inheritance and protection of cultural heritage and foster awareness for safety, while also enhancing the potential for tourism and creating sustainable revenue and employment opportunities, as well as providing job opportunities for the local community.
 The following section outlines some of the reasons that some authorities choose to market their lighthouses.

 PROMOTE MARITIME SAFETY